ecmwf/metview-docs/docs/confluence/layout_in_metview.rst

 .. note::

-  If you are attending the training course at ECMWF, please also consider the extra tasks in `Analysis Views <https://confluence.ecmwf.int/display/METV/Analysis+Views>`_.
+  If you are attending the training course at ECMWF, please also consider the extra tasks in :ref:`Analysis Views  <analysis_views>`.

 Create an A3 version of your plot layout